So is using public wi-fi safe when travelling?

 Using public wi-fi is like having a conversation in public.
 Your conversation can be overheard.

-Tip 4: Turn off automatic updates and sharing on your computer when traveling
+Tip 4: Turn off automatic updates and sharing travelling

 Sharing files and printers with family on a home network can make life easier.
 But when you are travelling and accessing public wi-fi it can put data stored on your laptop at risk.
 Make sure that file and printer sharing is disabled.